tahoma2d/tahoma2d_docs/source/working_in_xsheet.rst

 Loading Levels
 ''''''''''''''

-As part of the scene you can load Toonz Vector and Toonz Raster animation levels (PLI and TLV), Toonz palettes (TPL), Raster full-color images or image sequences (BMP, JPG, NOL, PNG, RGB, SGI, TGA, TIF and TIFF), video clips (AVI, MOV, and MP4 and WebM with the aid of FFMPEG, if installed), Photoshop documents (PSD), vector images (SVG) and audio files (AIFF, WAV and MP3 with the aid of FFMPEG, if installed).
+As part of the scene you can load Vector and Smart Raster animation levels (PLI and TLV), Toonz palettes (TPL), Raster full-color images or image sequences (BMP, JPG, NOL, PNG, RGB, SGI, TGA, TIF and TIFF), video clips (AVI, MOV, and MP4 and WebM with the aid of FFMPEG, if installed), Photoshop documents (PSD), vector images (SVG) and audio files (AIFF, WAV and MP3 with the aid of FFMPEG, if installed).
 Images or clips with alpha channel information will retain their transparency information, once imported.

 .. note:: It is also possible to load legacy TZU and TZP files created with Toonz version 4.x: in this case the files will be automatically converted and loaded in the TLV format.